2019 NHL Alumni Awards Gala Celebration in Toronto, Ontario

 Next on the list was the Outstanding Alumni Award.
 This was the award’s first year and came by a unanimous decision: Cliff Koroll.
 Not only is he an active member in the community but also the Chicago Alumni Chapter President.
 In attendance was Chicago great Dennis Hull, and was summoned to the stage to hand off the award.
 The two played seven seasons in Chicago together, reaching the playoffs every year.
 Koroll had rightfully earned this award by dedicating efforts in his local chapter to grow the game at the grassroots level.
 A well-deserving honour for a man whose impact is continuing today through his work in the Chicago Chapter.

-To wrap up a night filled tremendous successes and achievements, the final award was the NHL Alumni Honorary Member.
+To wrap up a night filled with tremendous successes and achievements, the final award was the NHL Alumni Honorary Member.
 This designation is awarded to someone who has never suited up for an NHL team or played in a single NHL game, more so they have distinguished themselves in their own field.
 This year’s winner, Captain Charles Scot-Brown, has done more than distinguish himself, he has fought for his country, having served in World War II during the largest seaborne invasion in history on D-Day.
 A highly decorated veteran who had the tough task of taking out German radar installations on Sword Beach, Charles Scot-Brown is a prime example and embodies everything the honour is about.
 The NHL Alumni is truly grateful for his bravery and sacrifice.

 Celebrating these awards is a special date on the calendar every year.
 The history of past recipients are all unique in their own way.
 This year’s ‘class’ adds to that bringing with them memories and stories that won’t be forgotten.
-Their hard work and dedication continue on beyond the sport and floods into the community where their efforts will have a lasting impact.
+Their hard work and dedication continue beyond the sport and floods into the community where their efforts will have a lasting impact.
 It was another successful ceremony and we look forward to next year!